brittafiore/DataScienceStudies/Community level data science.md

 At times, participants in our study talked about how novel data science tools and methods they were developing could be applied to questions beyond academia.
 This idea was expressed by a participant who thought his algorithms for analyzing time series might have commercial applications with other types of data:

->"I would love to, for example, start a company up, that tries to model all these time domain streams coming from wearables or the internet of things.
+>I would love to, for example, start a company up, that tries to model all these time domain streams coming from wearables or the internet of things.
 Where these things are producing these data streams and people aren't necessarily listening.
-But if they were – **if you had the right software listening to these streams – you could actually understand what's happening.**"
+But if they were – **if you had the right software listening to these streams – you could actually understand what's happening.**

 Because this person envisions taking software that was developed for academic research and adapting it for use in a commercial setting, we can say that the imagined influence of data science is taking place in a cross-sector sphere that spans academic and commercial sectors, as well as public and private sectors.